Pagehey/wise_gopher/README.md

     end
 end
 ```
-You can simply get result with `.execute`:
+You can simply get result with `execute`:
 ```ruby
 PopularArticle.execute
 ```